tuxedoar/ssh-commander/README.md

 # SSH Commander
-This command line tool, allows you to execute various commands on several remote hosts, using the SSH protocol.
+This *Command Line Tool* (CLI), allows you to execute various commands on several remote hosts, using the SSH protocol.
 As a result, you get a per-host generated output of each command you specified.